 Who Pays Me?

-The University of Manchester are my main employer and I do some additional technical work for the Journal of Web Semantics.
-I’m also paid a small amount for collaborations with Fujitsu from Manchester Informatics Ltd. All is bound up with the University of Manchester and so becomes indivisible.
+The University of Manchester are my main employer.
+I’m also paid a small amount for collaborations, however, all is bound up with the University of Manchester and so becomes indivisible.
 This is all; I receive no other payments.

 What are my Politics?